murrowma/pybeam/README.md

 # Welcome to PyBEAM!
 PyBEAM (Bayesian Evidence Accumulation Models) is a Python package designed to rapidly fit two-threshold, binary choice models to choice-RT data using Bayesian inference methods.
 For a full description of its design, see the publication (https://psyarxiv.com/ax36b/).
-To learn how to use PyBEAM, see the "Tutorials" directory for step-by-step instructions.
+For access to the package code and other files, see the PyBEAM github (https://github.com/murrowma/pybeam/).
+To learn how to install and use PyBEAM, see the PyBEAM documentation (https://pybeam-documentation.readthedocs.io/en/latest/index.html) and tutorials/example files located here.

 # Installation